 3: They Transcend Homages

 Say the word “homage” and you can almost feel the collective eye roll of serious watch aficionados.
 But for Mk II watches, “homage” is a guiding principle, with a very specific meaning.
-That’s why the company is named Mark 2, as in the second version, common in military speak.
+That’s why the company is named Mark 2, as in the second version.
 Mark 2 is the new chapter in a watch’s story.
 So for Mk II, this second evolution of a timepiece means capturing the original style of watches from the past and making them more accessible with today’s technology.

 4: Modern Military Style

-Among the list of things that Mk II watches does well in, and that’s a solid list, perhaps none is better than making military-inspired watches.
+Among the list of things that Mk II watches do well in, and that’s a solid list, perhaps none is better than making military-inspired watches.

 The Mk II Paradive goes in a different direction with its homage to military watches, notably with the Gen 3 model that mirrors the Benrus Type I divers watch that was issued to US soldiers during the Vietnam War.
 While looking decidedly modern, the Gen 3 echoes the style of the Benrus on its dial, bezel, and case without ever slipping into tactless imitation.